 Couple those with talented professors who work on cutting-edge research and you’ve got a dynamic environment ripe with potential.

 In one case, a business student created a new way to predict stock values based on the current values of related stocks.
 He was immediately hired by a national investment bank because of his expertise in putting computational thinking, mathematics, statistics, economics, psychology and sociology all into play.
-That’s DI at its best.
+That’s DS at its best.